GIMP: The Free Photoshop

 The Basics are the Same(ish)

-The learning curve is steep for either program, honestly, and I think it’s about even now in terms of accessibility.
+Honestly, the learning curve is steep for either program, and I think it’s about even now in terms of accessibility.
 Just keep in mind the principles you learn in one will transfer.
 The tools and workflow will take some adjustment if you move from one program to the other.

-Keep in mind that GIMP uses different names for most of the tools, too — like Rectangular Marquee Tool and Rectangle Select Tool in the example above.
-Or Text Tool vs the Horizontal Type Tool.
-There’s also Paintbrush vs Brush, Bucket Fill Tool vs Paint Bucket Tool, and the Color Picker vs Eyedropper in Gimp and Photoshop, respectively.
+Remember that GIMP Free Image Editor uses different names for most of the tools, too — like Rectangular Marquee Tool and Rectangle Select Tool in the example above.
+Or Text Tool vs. the Horizontal Type Tool.
+There’s also Paintbrush vs. Brush, Bucket Fill Tool vs. Paint Bucket Tool, and the Color Picker vs. Eyedropper in Gimp and Photoshop, respectively.

-Plus, all the tools and panes and icons are in different locations and menus.
+Plus, all the tools, panes, and icons are in different locations and menus.

 Absolutely.
 If you’ve got an Adobe Photoshop membership already, you don’t have much reason to use GIMP except to play around.
 But if you’re a casual user who doesn’t need all of the super-advanced features that most of us will never use, GIMP is more than fine for your needs.

-GIMP is an amazing tool that eliminates the need to pay for Photoshop.
-It’s not a full replacement, though it’s finally hit the point in its life where it can be used professionally.
-Probably not for high-end photographers or graphic design power users, but if you’re a blogger or marketer who’s occasionally tweaks and resizes some images for posts, social media, and email blasts, GIMP may be right up your alley.
+GIMP is a fantastic tool that eliminates the need to pay for Photoshop.
+It’s not a complete replacement, though it’s finally hit the point where it can be used professionally.
+Probably not for high-end photographers or graphic design power users, but if you’re a blogger or marketer who occasionally tweaks and resizes some images for posts, social media, and email blasts, GIMP may be right up your alley.

 How do you feel that GIMP compares to Photoshop?